openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Overview
 ********

-The Open edX platform is a service oriented platform for authoring and delivering online learning based on the `Django framework`_.
+The Open edX platform is a service-oriented platform for authoring and delivering online learning based on the `Django framework`_.
 At the highest level, the platform is composed of numerous services (IDAs [#ida]_), micro-frontends (MFEs [#mfe]_) and libraries.
 The code for these